Rax Roast Beef: 1994–2007

+Since 2007

 In December 2007, Rich Donohue, a five-year franchise owner with a restaurant in Ironton, Ohio, purchased the Rax trademark.
-The new company, From Rax to Rich's Inc., purchased the name to bypass licensing costs, and had plans to open more restaurants in Ohio and Kentucky.
+The new company, From Rax to Rich's Inc., purchased the name to bypass licensing costs and in an attempt to revitalize the brand.
+Subsequently, restaurants were opened in Circleville, Ohio, and Ashland, Kentucky as numerous regions were vacated, such as Pennsylvania and northern Ohio.

 The last Rax in Indiana closed in 2011.
-By February 2015, 15 locations remained in Illinois, Kentucky, and Ohio, and West Virginia.
-The last Rax in West Virginia closed in 2016 and the number of locations declined to eight by March 2016.
-Most of the remaining Rax locations were franchisee-owned, with the right to use the Rax name as long as the store was in operation.
+By February 2015, nine freestanding locations remained in Illinois, Kentucky, Ohio, and West Virginia.
+The last Rax in West Virginia closed in March 2016, followed by three more in Ohio the same year, bringing the number of locations to five by 2017.
+Remaining Rax locations outside of Ohio are franchisee-owned, with the right to use the Rax name as long as the store is in operation.

-By July 2018, there was a Rax franchise in West Union, Ohio, that had been cobranded with a pre-existing Long John Silver's restaurant in such a way that Rax logo cannot easily be seen from the road or via Google Street View; this restaurant combination appeared to have disappeared by October 2020.
+By July 2018, the Rax franchise in West Union, Ohio had been co-branded with a pre-existing Long John Silver's restaurant in such a way that the Rax logo is not easily seen from the road or via Google Street View; this restaurant combination appeared to have disappeared by October 2020.
 There was a previous Long John Silver's/Rax combo in Georgetown, Ohio, that has since closed its doors.

 In 2022, a new Rax location opened in New Carlisle, Ohio.
 As of December 2024, the company operated six locations: one in Illinois, one in Kentucky, and four in Ohio.

+Marketing

-While writing for website "Weird Marketing Tales" to point out the large number of fatal marketing mistakes made by Rax when they conducted their advertising campaigns that eventually doomed the company, the writer pointed out that even the current company's "official website" is unable to give the correct number of operating stores at the time of the article's publication in 2023.
+While writing for website "Weird Marketing Tales", the author pointed out the large number of fatal marketing mistakes made by Rax when they conducted their advertising campaigns that eventually doomed the company.
+The author also pointed out that even the current company's official website was unable to give the correct number of operating stores at the time of the article's publication in 2023, the site having last been updated in 2016.
 Another writer also pointed out the incorrect number of operating restaurants still being displayed on the company's official website in April 2024.

-The website was defunct in November 2025.
+According to snapshots taken by the Internet Archive, the company's official website was deactivated sometime between July and October 2025.
+As of 2026, website has been reactivated and now displays the correct number of remaining locations.